 Wading gear, if needed (if you don’t have wading gear, see Can I Rent Wading Gear from NWFFA – question #10 below)

 Fishing license (a license is not required for lessons unless specifically noted)

-Current WA fishing License – if you need one, click here to visit WDFW ‘s website to purchase one online.
+A WA fishing License – If you need a current fishing license, click on the following link to WDFW ‘s website to purchase one online.

 Parking charges and/or Shuttle fees (will vary by destination & season)

 Fuel Reimbursement Fee for lessons or guided fishing activities which are more than 100 miles’ drive ($25 per person)